‘Money wasting HOAX’: Trump slams Democrats’ $25 billion Postal Service bill

-President Trump slammed the Democrats’ push to give $25 billion to the Postal Service Saturday ahead of their vote, arguing it was just another attempt to invoke universal mail-in ballots.
+President Trump dismissed House Democrats’ push to give $25 billion to the Postal Service Saturday ahead of their vote Saturday, arguing it was just another attempt to invoke universal mail-in ballots.

 Despite the president’s comments, the White House has actually offered to give more money to the Postal Service, even saying earlier this week they could be open to the Democrats’ $25 billion request.